Q1: How quickly will I get my refund?

 Q19: What information is available on Where’s My Refund?

-Information on Where’s My Refund? is for the most recent tax year we have on file for you.
+Information on Where’s My Refund? is for the most recent tax year IRS has on file for you.
 You can check on the status of your refund 24 hours after you e-file.
 If you filed a paper return, please allow 4 weeks before checking on the status.

 Q20: Will Where’s My Refund? provide a refund status if I filed an amended return?